 Conservative drops out of Iran election to back hard-liner

-In this May 2, 2017 file photo, Tehran's mayor and conservative presidential candidate Mohammad Bagher Qalibaf, center right, listens to a cleric on his arrival to attend a campaign rally in Tehran, Iran.
-State television said Monday, May 15, 2017 that Qalibaf dropped out of the election and is now backing the candidacy of hard-liner Ebrahim Raisi, believed to be a favorite of Supreme Leader Ayatollah Ali Khamenei.
+The Gazette is Colorado Springs's most trusted source for breaking news, sports, weather, obituaries, politics, business, art, entertainment, blogs, video, photos.
+What to watch on TV for the week of May 14-May 20: Pageants, talking dogs, Ponzi schemes and much more FILE -- In this May 2, 2017 file photo, Tehran's mayor and conservative presidential candidate Mohammad Bagher Qalibaf, center right, listens to a cleric on his arrival to attend a campaign rally in Tehran, Iran.

 Discussions